datacarpentry/semester-biology/materials/turn-in-checklist.md

 - All assignments should be submitted through [Canvas](http://ufl.instructure.com/)

 - What files to submit:
-    - **Week 1** - one text file (such as a Word doc), one .xlsx file, one .sqlite file containing three tables
+    - **Week 1** - one text form, one .xlsx file
-    - **Week 2** - one .sqlite file containing 16 saved SQL views
-    - **Weeks 3 & 5** - a zip file containing one .R file & any data files needed to run it
+    - **Weeks 2-9** - a zip file containing one .R file & any data files needed to run it
-    - **Week 6** - one .sqlite file with 3 saved SQL views, a zip file containing one .R file & any data files needed to run it
-    - **Week 7** - two GitHub repositories
+    - **Week 10** - a link to a GitHub repository
-    - **Weeks 9-11, 13** - a zip file containing one .R file & any data files needed to run it
+    - **Weeks 11-13** - either a zip file containing one .R file & any data files needed to run it or a link to a GitHub repository containing the .R file and any data files needed to run it
-- To create zip, put all files into single folder, right click folder, and select compress option

 # Code Checklist